ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-The example above with the query `$.o[*, *]` shows that the wildcard selector may produce nodelists in distinct orders each time it appears in the child segment, when it is applied to an object node with two or more members (but not when it is applied to object nodes with less than two members or to array nodes).
+The example above with the query `$.o[*, *]` shows that the wildcard selector may produce nodelists in distinct orders each time it appears in the child segment, when it is applied to an object node with two or more members (but not when it is applied to object nodes with fewer than two members or to array nodes).

-### Index selector {#index-selector}
+### Index Selector {#index-selector}

 #### Syntax {#syntax-index}
 {: unnumbered}